 - automatic-enrollment and qualified default investment alternative notices.

-A more robust list of DB and defined contribution (DC) plan notices and disclosures can be found here.
 Note that safe harbor plan notices are governed by the IRS and are not covered by the relief provided by the EBSA notice.

 Special consideration for blackout notices